tylertreat/frugal/documentation/glossary.md

 a RPC API.
 Each service has one or more methods which can be invoked remotely.
 Frugal takes this definition and generates the corresponding client and server interface.

+## ServiceMiddleware

+ServiceMiddleware is used to implement interceptor logic around API calls.
+This can be used, for example, to implement retry policies on service calls, logging, telemetry, or authentication and authorization.
+ServiceMiddleware can be applied to both RPC services and pub/sub scopes.